ksuther/SimulatorBorderKiller/README.md

 # SimulatorBorderKiller

-Make the iOS simulator ever-so-slightly less annoying
+Make the iOS Simulator ever-so-slightly less annoying.

 ## What is this?